Moritisimor/rbox/README.md

 rbox mcd
 ```

 This command starts a shell-like process which can start other processes and change its working directory.
+Its commands are listed below.

 ---
 ```quit```